New product, no docs yet? Start with documentation strategy

 It feels slow, but once you have that clarity, writing moves fast.

-The pattern is always the same: content first, then more content, then nobody can find anything.
+The pattern is always the same: content, then more content, then nobody can find anything.
 Then someone finally asks âshould we reorganize this?â when reorganization means touching 300 pages and breaking every bookmark and search result.

 Strategy â Structure â Content.